henrinacio/think-pooh/README.md

 ## 💻 Project

-The aim of this project is to solve a fullstack challenge by fetching [Chuck Norris API](https://api.chucknorris.io/) data on a React app.
+The aim of this project was to solve a fullstack challenge by fetching [Chuck Norris API](https://api.chucknorris.io/) data on a React app.

 ## 🚀 Technologies